-My approach to political economy stems from the comparative politics tradition.
-Rather than seeking generalised laws to explain the cross-national variation in public policy outcomes, this research tradition seeks empirical case knowledge of the causal processes and mechanism through which institutions and politics interact to produce variation in policy outcomes.
+My approach to political economy stems from the comparative and international politics tradition.
+Rather than seeking generalised laws to explain the cross-national variation in policy outcomes, this research tradition seeks empirical case knowledge of the causal processes and mechanism through which institutions and politics interact to produce variation in policy outcomes.

-I have been involved in a variety of international research projects, including an EU funded project with partners in Barcelona, Florence and Amsterdam that applies the use of social network analysis to the pattern of wage setting in the pharmaceutical and retail sectors in Italy, Spain, Ireland and the Netherlands.
+I have been involved in a variety of international research projects, including an EU funded project with partners in Barcelona, Florence and Amsterdam, whwere we apply social network analysis to the pattern of wage setting in the pharmaceutical and retail sectors in Italy, Spain, Ireland and the Netherlands.

 I am also working with co-authors on projects that range from the impact of house prices on wealth inequality in Europe; the elite politics of foreign direct investment in Ireland and Hungary; the impact of the media framing on attitudes toward corporate tax avoidance; and the rise of left populism in Ireland.

 From 2018-2021, my UCD colleagues and I received funding from the European Commission to develop a Jean Monnet Centre of Excellence in European political economy.
 This project address three themes: economic governance; protest and politics; and democratic legitimacy.
 A core part of this project was a PhD Winter School aimed at building a scholarly community in European political economy.

 In the next phase of my research I would like to study the role of the legal-accounting profession in shaping the politics of global tax avoidance.